BCNGEEKS/Geekateca/MarkdownGuidelines.md

 ### Mixing Examples

-You can also mix both bloquotes and code snippets but we don't recommend such practice unless completely needed; the final style will not look great.
+You can also mix both blockquotes and code snippets but we don't recommend such practice unless completely needed; the final style will not look great.
 Take into account that to mix these two you need to intend 5 spaces instead of 4.

     > This is a much better alternative:
     >